It is the policy of the Government of Canada to:

 Institutions must determine their obligations under Sections 11 and 30 of the Official Languages Act to ensure compliance in all advertising.
 Moreover, institutions must ensure that positive measures are taken for the implementation of the Government of Canada's commitment, stated in Part VII of the Act, to enhance the vitality of official language minority communities.
 Advertising plans and campaigns must address the needs, concerns and language preferences of such communities.
 Media buys must include the purchase of advertising space and time in organs serving a community's official language minority, be it English or French.

 The placement or purchase of advertising may also be directed at audiences outside of Canada to promote Canadian interests.
-To ensure compatibility with government communications and marketing abroad, institutions must consult with Foreign Affairs, Trade and Development Canada when planning to advertise in foreign markets.
+To ensure compatibility with government communications and marketing abroad, institutions must consult with Global Affairs Canada (GAC) when planning to advertise in foreign markets.